AdroitAnandAI/No-Touch-Display-Interface-at-Edge-IoT/README.md

 ## Problem Definition

 Interactive public kiosks are now so widely used viz.
-Banking (ATMs), Airport (Check-in), Government (e-Governance), Retail (Product Catalogue), Healthcare (Appointment), Schools (Attendance), Corporate (Registration), Events (Information) and the list goes on.
-While businesses move towards kiosks to better service delivery, touch-free interaction of all public devices has become an imperative to mitigate the spread of ubiquitous Corona virus.
+Banking (ATMs), Airport (Check-in), Government (e-Governance), Retail (Product Catalogue), Healthcare (Appointment), Schools (Attendance), Corporate (Registration), Events (Information) and the list goes on. **While businesses move towards kiosks to better service delivery, touch-free interaction of all public devices has become an imperative to mitigate the spread of ubiquitous Corona virus.**

 Gesture or Speech Navigation might seem to address the above, but such devices are resource constrained to analyze such inputs.
 Have you noticed your mobile voice assistant, be it Siri or GAssist, gives up when mobile goes offline?
 Your voice-enabled car infotainment system fails to respond, while you drive remote roads.
 Even a conventional computer won't be able to run multiple AI models concurrently.

 Ain't it nice to do it all  on your device itself?
 Imagine a bed-side assistant device which can take visual or voice cues from bedridden patients.
 This is possible with the advent of Intel OpenVINO.
 It enables and accelerates deep learning inference from the edge, by doing hardware-conscious optimizations.
 OpenVINO supports CPU, iGPU, VPU, FPGA and GNAs.
 If you wanna get your hands wet, a Raspberry Pi along with Intel Movidius NCS 2 would be your best bet to toy with.

-In this project, we will try to build a Human-Computer Interaction (HCI) module which intelligently orchestrates 5 concurrently-run AI models, one feeding onto another.
-While the models for face detection, head pose estimation, facial landmarks computation and angle of gaze estimation identify gesture control inputs, another thread is deployed to run offline speech recognition, which communicates with the parent process to give parallel control commands based on user utterance, to assist and augment gesture control.
+**In this project, we will try to build a Human-Computer Interaction (HCI) module which intelligently orchestrates 5 concurrently-run AI models, one feeding onto another.
+While the models for face detection, head pose estimation, facial landmarks computation and angle of gaze estimation identify gesture control inputs, another thread is deployed to run offline speech recognition, which communicates with the parent process to give parallel control commands based on user utterance, to assist and augment gesture control.**

 ## Benefits & Features

-a) To control public kiosks without touching the device <br>
+a) To control **public kiosks without touching the device** <br>
-b) To control edge devices with gestures and also sound <br>
+b) To control **edge devices with gestures and also sound** <br>
 c) To efficiently deploy complex AI solutions at the edge <br>
-d) Usage of efficient Numerical Algorithms along with hardware optimized OpenVINO models<br>
+d) Usage of **efficient Numerical Algorithms along with hardware optimized OpenVINO models**<br>
 e) Use visual interaction where touch is not possible or advisable <br>
-f) Multiple facial features are identified and mapped to specific action triggers <br>
+f) Multiple **facial features are identified and mapped to specific action triggers** <br>
-g) Sound control is done on the edge, without needing the device to be online. <br>
+g) **Sound control is done on the edge**, without needing the device to be online. <br>
-h) Demonstrates the capability of Intel OpenVINO to handle multiple Edge AI models in sequence and in parallel. <br>
+h) Demonstrates the capability of Intel OpenVINO to handle **multiple Edge AI models in sequence and in parallel.** <br>
 i) Many control inputs are also sourced to demonstrate the flexibility. <br>
 j) Stickiness feature can be tuned to set the minimum movement of head of gaze to be ignored.  <br>
 k) Gesture-action mapping can also be modified.
 Even the control mode can be switched with gestures.  <br> <br>